xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 #### Sending messages

-To be able to send a message, the recipient must have already started their Client at least once and consequently advertised their key bundle on the network.
+To be able to send a message, the recipient must have already started their client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
 The message payload can be a plain string, but other types of content can be supported through the use of SendOptions (see [Different types of content](#different-types-of-content) for more details)

 ```ts
 const conversation = await xmtp.conversations.newConversation(